Understanding Agreed Value in Property Insurance: What It Means and Why It Matters

 Agreed Value Property Insurance

-Replacement CostCost to replace the property with similar materials at current prices.Rebuilds to current standards, covers full replacement costs.Does not account for depreciation; can be more expensive.
+Replacement CostCovers the cost to replace the property at current prices.Ensures full replacement.Can be more expensive.

 When Should You Choose Agreed Value?